 Aggregating and analysing crowdsourced annotations for NLP (AnnoNLP)

-The workshop was accepted and assigned to EMNLP-IJCNLP 2019 which will take place in Hong Kong.
+The workshop is hosted by EMNLP-IJCNLP 2019 which will take place in Hong Kong.

 Crowdsourcing, whether through microwork platforms or through Games with a Purpose, is increasingly used as an alternative to traditional expert annotation, achieving comparable annotation quality at lower cost and offering greater scalability.
 The NLP community has enthusiastically adopted crowdsourcing to support work in tasks such as coreference resolution, sentiment analysis, textual entailment, named entity recognition, word similarity, word sense disambiguation, and many others.
 This interest has also resulted in the organization of a number of workshops at ACL and elsewhere, from as early as “The People’s Web meets NLP” in 2009.
 These days, general purpose research on crowdsourcing can be presented at HCOMP or CrowdML, but the need for workshops more focused on the use of crowdsourcing in NLP remains.
 In particular, NLP-specific methods are typically required for the task of aggregating the interpretations provided by the annotators.
 Most existing work on aggregation methods is based on a common set of assumptions: 1) independence between the true classes, 2) the set of classes the coders can choose from is fixed across the annotated items, and 3) there is one true class per item.
 However, for many NLP tasks such assumptions are not entirely appropriate.
 For example, sequence labelling tasks (e.g., NER, tagging) have an implicit inter-label dependence (e.g., Nguyen et al., 2017).
 In other tasks such as coreference the labels the coders can choose from are not fixed but depend on the mentions from each document (Passonneau, 2004; Paun et al., 2018).
 Furthermore, in many NLP tasks, the data items can have more than one interpretation (e.g., Poesio and Artstein, 2005; Passonneau et al., 2012; Plank et al., 2014).
 Such cases of ambiguity also affect the reliability of existing gold standard datasets (often labelled with a single interpretation even though expert disagreement is a well-known issue).
 This former point motivates the research on alternative, complementary evaluation methods, but also the development of multi-label datasets.
 More broadly, the proposed workshop aims to bring together researchers interested in methods for aggregating and analysing crowdsourced data for NLP-specific tasks which relax the aforementioned assumptions.
 We also invite work on ambiguous, subjective or complex annotation tasks which received less attention in the literature.